aquamarinepk/aqm/README.md

 Idiomatic Go primitives library for microservice orchestration in monorepo-based systems.

-**aquamarine** (`aqm`) is the core primitives library from the Aquamarine organization, providing foundational building blocks for Go microservices.

 ## What is aquamarine?

 aquamarine is a collection of small, composable Go packages that handle common cross-cutting concerns in microservice architectures: configuration, logging, telemetry, health checks, metrics, and persistence patterns.